-- For events, including ones that take place outside of the school, and school trips, no pupils with allergies will be excluded from taking part - For events in school, such as but not limited to, fundraising bake sales, no home-based products are permitted.
-Products that are clearly labelled such as Krispy Kreme donuts will be allowed - The school will plan accordingly for all events and school trips and arrange for the staff members involved to be aware of pupils' allergies and to have received adequate training - Appropriate measures will be taken in line with the schools AAI protocols for off-site events and school trips (see section 7.5).
+- For events, including ones that take place outside of the school, and school trips, no pupils with allergies will be excluded from taking part - For events in school, such as but not limited to, fundraising events which include the sale of food and drink, a full risk assessment must be carried out to determine what can or cannot be sold which safeguards all within our school communities.
+Further advice on this matter can be found here: https://theallergyteam.com/how-does-natashas-law-affect-school-cake-sales/ - The school will plan accordingly for all events and school trips and arrange for the staff members involved to be aware of pupils' allergies and to have received adequate training - Appropriate measures will be taken in line with the schools AAI protocols for off-site events and school trips (see section 7.5).